 These Japanese Soft Rubber Rollers are of equally high quality with thick rubber.
 Like the Japanese Hard Rollers, they are available in four widths: 30mm, 100mm, 165mm and 210mm.
 They have a wide circumference of 15cm allowing you to roll out your ink evenly over large areas.
 These rollers have a softer rubber surface, making it easier to roll evenly without roller marks.
 This is another high-quality roller, especially for the price.

 The Soft Rubber Rollers have a wooden handle and metal frame.
 Unlink the Hard Rubber Rollers, they cannot be turned upside down to keep the roller off the inking plate but rather have a ‘leg’ to hold the handle out of the ink.
-The exception to this rule is the 30mm roller which has a red plastic handle,
+The exception to this rule is the 30mm roller which has a red plastic handle, not a wooden one, and can be turned upside down to rest off the inking plate.

 The rollers rock a little from side to side on their spool but this doesn’t affect their use.